 How does a digital assessment work in practice?

 You usually log into a video or specifically designed assessment platform.
-For certain activities, you may go off into separate ‘rooms’.
-In a traditional assessment centre, there could be 15–20 candidates.
-In a virtual assessment centre, there are likely to be fewer; Thames Water has up to 12 candidates per assessment day.
+For certain activities, you may go off into breakout rooms. on a traditional assessment day, there could be 15–20 candidates.
+At a virtual assessment centre, there are likely to be fewer; Thames Water has had up to 12 candidates per assessment day.

 It is usual to be given detailed information before the assessment centre to help you prepare and to put you at ease.
 Thames Water’s briefing pack, for example, includes:

 - information about what each exercise involves and the skills they are assessing